grafana/agent/docs/sources/static/configuration/integrations/cloudwatch-exporter-config.md

 ### Period and length

-`period` controls primarily the width of the time bucket used for aggregating metrics collected from CloudWatch. `length` controls how far back in time CloudWatch metrics are considered during each agent scrape.
-If both settings are configured, the time parameters when calling CloudWatch APIs works as follows:
+`period` controls the width of the time bucket used for aggregating metrics collected from CloudWatch.
+`length` controls how far back in time CloudWatch metrics are considered during each agent scrape.
+If both settings are configured, the time parameters when calling CloudWatch APIs work as follows:

 ![](https://grafana.com/media/docs/agent/cloudwatch-period-and-length-time-model-2.png)